Cellulose insulation: History of cellulose insulation

-Currently cellulose insulation has increased again in use in the United States.
+Use of cellulose insulation has increased again in use in the United States.
 Part of the reason for this growth could be related to studies that suggest cellulose may actually protect a building from damage in a fire better than fiberglass because cellulose is denser and restricts the oxygen necessary to burn structural members.
 Several National Research Council Canada studies have backed these claims.
 Another major reason for the comeback of cellulose might be because of the increased interest in green building.
 Cellulose has the highest recycled content of any insulation material and also has less embodied energy than fiberglass and other furnace-produced mineral insulation.

 Manufacture

 Cellulose insulation is often made by hammer milling waste newspaper.
 The newspaper is treated with chemicals, such as boric acid, to retard the spread of fire and to make the paper fiber less attractive to pests.

 Products

 Four major types of loose-fill cellulose products have been developed under a variety of brand names.
 These are generally characterized as dry cellulose, spray-applied cellulose, stabilized cellulose, and low dust cellulose.
 These types are used in different parts of a building and for different reasons.